groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 ## Quickstart

 Make a personal account on [GroupDocs Cloud Dashboard](https://dashboard.groupdocs.cloud/#/) and click _Get Keys_.
 These keys are useful for all GroupDocs Cloud products.
 If you have any trouble, look at this [detailed manual](https://docs.groupdocs.cloud/total/creating-and-managing-application/).
-Once your keys are received, please follow this [article](https://docs.groupdocs.cloud/translation/quickstart/) to try GroupDocs.Translation Cloud or familiarize with [Developer guide](https://docs.groupdocs.cloud/translation/developer-guide/) for further details.

 ## SDK Details